Out of School Time Programs

 Designated recreation centers provide safe and supervised play activities on the days ACPS schools are closed.
-Recreation Centers are open 9am-6pm on Power-Full Fun Days.
+Recreation Centers are open 9 a.m. - 6 p.m. on Power-Full Fun Days.
 Youth enrolled in any Power-On or Power-Up program may attend at no additional cost.
 City youth who do not participate in these programs may attend for a $15 per day fee.
-All youth must bring a lunch, snack will be provided.
-Before Care is provided from 8-9am for an extra $5 fee for all participants.
-For more information on specific dates, please contact your neighborhood recreation center or the Out of School Time Program Office at 703.746.5575.
+Before Care is provided from 8-9 a.m. for an extra $5 fee for all participants.
+All youth must bring a lunch; a snack will be provided.
+For more information on specific dates, please contact participating recreation centers directly or call 703.746.5414.

-For youth enrolled in Power-On or Power-Up: To register, return a completed registration form and payment (if appicable) to the Recreation staff at your Power-On/Up location at least one week prior to Power-Full Fun Day.
+For youth enrolled in Power-On or Power-Up: To register, return a completed registration form (coming soon!) and payment (if applicable) to staff at your Power-On or Power-Up location at least one week prior to Power-Full Fun Day.

-For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form and payment to the staff at your chosen Recreation Center or the Lee Center, 1108 Jefferson St., at least one week prior to Power-Full Fun Day.
+For youth not enrolled in Power-On or Power-Up: To register, bring a completed registration form (coming soon!) and payment to staff at participating recreation centers or the Lee Center's Registration & Reservation Office at least one week prior to Power-Full Fun Day, or register online.

 BACK TO TOP

 Virginia Cooperative Extension’s Alexandria Office brings the resources of Virginia’s land-grant universities, Virginia Tech and Virginia State University, to the residents of Alexandria by providing research-based solutions to the problems facing residents.
 Extension offers community programming in the areas of 4-H youth development, family and consumer sciences, agriculture, natural resources and community viability.